confluentinc/examples/ccloud/docs/index.rst

         # View log file per service, e.g. for the Kafka broker
         confluent local log kafka

-3. If you ran with Docker, then run `docker-compose logs | grep ERROR`.

 =========
 Stop Demo
 =========

-1. Stop the demo, destroy all resources in |ccloud| and local components.
+#.
+Stop the demo, destroy all resources in |ccloud| and local components.

    .. sourcecode:: bash